Kesava2002/Project_Ideation_Documentation/PS, Ideation, Market Research, Feasibilty Check/README.md

 ## Different sensors

-### Using IMU sensor coupled with Pressure Sensors, GPS sensors, ToF sensors
+### Using IMU sensor coupled with Pressure Sensors, GPS sensors

 Feasibility: Easily available and dimensions suit the device size.
-Transciever method is tracking the trajectory of the pen and sends the data wirelessly to a smartphone or a PC.
-This localisation problem can be approached by using trilateration using distance sensors and distance measurement with submillimeter accuracy from two different points with known coordinates from the transciever.
-This method has considerable disadvantages like high cost, error due to handling of the pen.
-ToF sensor recieving module also need muliplexers to receive data from different devices.

 ### CMOS sensor with LED as Source light

 Feasibility: Size constraints.
 Can't detect change if the pen is lifted by few millimeters.
 Adding an IMU sensor to detect that works.

-### IR/Ultrasonic sources of different frequencies and a device to receive the reflected data
+### IR/Ultrasonic sources of different frequencies and a device to receive the reflected data, ToF sensors

 Feasibility: Error prone.
 Ultrasonic sensors have better accuracy and would work in any surroundings.
 IR will face some interference from externalities.

+Transciever method is tracking the trajectory of the pen and sends the data wirelessly to a smartphone or a PC.
+This localisation problem can be approached by using trilateration using distance sensors and distance measurement with submillimeter accuracy from two different points with known coordinates from the transciever.
+This method has considerable disadvantages like high cost, error due to handling of the pen.
+ToF sensor recieving module also need muliplexers to receive data from different devices.

 Inktuitive angle: Using Pen as transmitter and seperating receiver is a brilliat idea.
 It reduces error by some consideration.